 Rev. Peter's Poem, "The River" and "Reflections on Las Vegas Shootings"

-The River (this month's theme is "Courage")
+The River (October's theme is "Courage")

 Rev. Peter's Reflection on Las Vegas Shootings